How to use gap analysis to gain an unfair advantage over your competitors

 An example of creating additional product ranges

-We helped one of our clients, Morphsuits, to become the 18th-fastest-growing company in the UK.
-While studying Morphsuits’ analytics, we noticed that many visitors were searching for a type of suit that didn’t exist.
-Armed with the data, Morphsuits started manufacturing the new type of suit that the visitors were searching for, safe in the knowledge that there was zero risk in creating it.
+While studying Morphsuits’ analytics, we noticed that many visitors were searching for a type of Halloween suit that didn’t exist.
+Armed with the data, Morphsuits started manufacturing the new type of suit, safe in the knowledge that there was zero risk in creating it.
 The new suit became a top seller.
 We weren’t surprised.
 We even knew approximately how many it would sell.

 How much did you like this article?